0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Forest/Forest.md

 ![bloodhound-query-2](bloodhound-query-2.jpg)

-### Abusing membership in the `Account Operators` AD group & the high privileges of the `Exchange Windows Permissions`
+### Abusing membership in the `Account Operators` AD group & the high privileges of the `Exchange Windows Permissions` group

 It looks horrible at first. *But, after taking a closer look,* we notice that our account *being in the* `account operators` *group* can add a member to a certain group called `Exchange Windows Permissions` which happens to have `WriteDACL` on `htb.local` (**The entire domain!**).
 Having that privilege means we can abuse it to give ourselves the `DCSync` right that we can use to dump all the domain hashes!